daler/pybedtools/docs/source/topical-bam-semantics.rst

 * `a.intersect(b, bed=True)` returns BED output.  `@_wraps` needs to know, if the
   input was BAM, which kwarg[s] disable BAM output.
-For example, if `-bed` is passed to `intersectBed`, the output will NOT be BAM.
+For example, if `-bed` is passed to `bedtools intersect`, the output will NOT be BAM.
 This is implemented with the `nonbam` kwarg for :func:`_wraps`.
 In this case, the resulting BED file is treated like any other BED file.